StudieverenigingSTORM/knt/README.md

 # The New and Improved K&T System

+**Setup**
+1. Make sure you have Python3, ``pip`` and ``npm`` installed.
+2. Run ``pip install pipenv``.
+This is a python package manager and works (and looks) similar to what we are used to with ``npm``.
+3. Navigate to ``/knt-backend`` and run ``pipenv --three``.
+4. Run ``pipenv shell`` to start up the virtual environment.
+This starts up the virtual environment.
+It allows us to install python packages for this project that won't interfere with your global python packages and configs.
+5. Run ``pipenv install`` to install all the packages in the Pipfile.
+6. Once all the packages are installed, run ``flask run`` to have the Flask app start up and run!
+You should see the url of the app, as well as some debugging input.
+7. Once your app is all up and running, open another command line and navigate ``/knt-font``.
+8. Run ``npm install`` to install all the packages in the ``package.json``
+9. Run ``npm run dev``.
+The front-end app should be up and running now.

+**Notes**
+In the front-end file ``nuxt.config.js`` and in the ``knt.py`` file, the two urls that are used are based on my machine.
+Usually, javascript uses port 3000 and flask uses port 5000, but if this isn't the case for you, just change the ports in the urls but _don't commit the changes_.

 ## Why replace it?

 The old one is very insecure and pretty much impossible to maintain.